-In March 2020, the Company established an at-the-market offering program ("ATM") to sell, from time to time, shares of Company common stock having an aggregate offering price of up to \$100 million in transactions pursuant to a shelf registration statement that was declared effective by the U.S. Securities and Exchange Commission (the "SEC") on May 5, 2020.
-The Company is obligated to pay a commission of 3.0% of the gross proceeds from the sale of shares of common stock in the offering.
-The Company is not obligated to sell any shares in the offering.
+In March 2020, the Company established an at-the-market offering program ("2020 Program") to sell, from time to time, shares of Company common stock having an aggregate offering price of up to \$100 million in transactions pursuant to a shelf registration statement that was declared effective by the U.S. Securities and Exchange Commission (the "SEC") on May 5, 2020.
+The Company gave notice of termination for the 2020 Program on April 26, 2023, which is effective May 1, 2023.
+There were no common stock sales under the 2020 Program through its termination.